Delivering impactful learning isn’t easy, right?

 Watch: How to Automate Grading in Online Quizzes

 Once you’ve set up your quiz’s scoring, you can customize the results screen.
-You can present different messages to quiz takers based on their total scores and also automatically award them with a custom certificate.
+You can present different messages to quiz takers based on their total scores and automatically award them custom certificates.

-Watch: How to Create Custom Certificates With Your Own Logo and Branding
+Watch: How to Create & Award Custom Quiz Certificates

 Step 5: Enable Security and Anti-Cheating Settings